discretize/discretize-guides/guides/new-player-guide/index.md

 | <Item id="76150"/> | <Attribute name="Toughness"/>     | 243 <Attribute name="Toughness"/>                                               |
 | <Item id="75427"/> | <Attribute name="Concentration"/> | 243 <Attribute name="Concentration"/> = 16.2% <Attribute name="Boon Duration"/> |

+These potions are invaluable and later on starting at T3 or T4 highly recommended to use as the fractals get harder.
+Hover over the items to read about the other effects of each potion.
+Keep in mind, that each large potion stacks up to three times.

 ---

 ## Navigating the Discretize website